Chapter 15.08

 2. All window openings shall be trimmed with minimum four-inch-wide rough-sawn or milled lumber.

 4. W-2 District.
-All exterior window frame components shall be wood construction and shall be colored to conform to the allowed westernization colors or left the color of untreated wood.
+For street level windows on the adjacent facing public way exterior window frame components shall be wood construction and shall be colored to conform to the allowed westernization colors or left the color of untreated wood.
+Windows above the public way may be of aluminum-clad wood construction and conform to allowed westernization colors.
+Alternate materials other than aluminum for windows above the street level must be approved by the WDRB.
 Where divided light windows are used, only true divided windows shall be used.
 Window frame components and window trim may be painted.
 Painted-on (fake) windows are prohibited.
 All visible interior and exterior window treatments (curtains, shutters, etc.) shall be period-authentic.

 C. Exterior Doors.